Contact Us

 Tuition

-The Program tuition is $1,300, which helps CPNR cover costs related to the program.
-The tuition must be paid in full by July 1.
-Tuition is not refundable if a participant withdraws from the program (though it may be applied to a future year).
-Transportation, lodging, and other related expenses are the responsibility of the participant.
+Tuition is $1,300, and must be paid in full by July 1.
+Tuition is not refundable if a participant withdraws from the program, though it may be applied to a future year.
+Lunch on Wednesday and Thursday and breakfast on Thursday and Friday are provided.
+Other meals, transportation, lodging, and related expenses are the responsibility of the participant.

 Instructors